project-slippi/slippi-launcher/src/database/README.md

 #### 2. Create a new migration file

 Using the ISO timestamp format, create a new file in the `src/database/migrations` folder.
-Migrations are run in alphabetical order so it's imperative to follow the naming convention: `YYYYMMDDTHHMM-some-description.ts` to ensure the migrations are applied correctly.
-For example: `20231103T1139-add-foo-column.ts`
+Migrations are run in alphabetical order so it's imperative to follow the naming convention: `YYYYMMDDTHHMM_some_description.ts` to ensure the migrations are applied correctly.
+For example: `20231103T1139_add_foo_column.ts`

 #### 3. Write the migration code